lucianocheng/c-programming/README.md

 Course materials from Penn Engineering ESE116, 2007-2009
 --------------------------------------------------------

-This repository contains the notes, lectures, and exercises Luciano Cheng used for the C programming course I taught at Penn from 2007 to 2009.
-The course label was ESE116.
+This repository contains the notes, lectures, and exercises used by Luciano Cheng for the C programming course at Penn from 2007 to 2009.

 ### Lectures